 Applying DevOps methodologies to machine learning (MLOps) and data management (DataOps) is increasingly common.
-This means resource orchestration (provisioning servers for model training), model testing (validating model inference), and model deployment to production, as well as monitoring & feedback.
-MLEM provides you a simple way to publish or deploy your machine learning models in CI/CD pipelines.
+This means resource orchestration (provisioning servers for model training), model testing (validating model inference), and model deployment, as well as monitoring and feedback.
+MLEM provides a simple way to publish or deploy your machine learning models with CI/CD pipelines.

-Deploying models: Another common scenario is when you want to deploy your model in your CI/CD pipeline.
-MLEM can help you with that by providing a number of ready-to-use integrations with popular deployment platforms.
+Deploying models: Another common scenario is when you want to deploy a model within a CI/CD pipeline.
+For this, MLEM includes a number of ready-to-use integrations with popular deployment platforms.

-To trigger the publishing or deploying of a new version, you usually create a Git tag that kicks off CI process.
-To make building and deployment process consistent you can create and commit MLEM declaration:
+To trigger the publishing or deploying of a new version, you usually create a Git tag that kicks off the CI process.
+To make this build process consistent with future deployment, you can create and commit an MLEM declaration:

-$ mlem declare builder pip -c package_name=mypackagename -c target=package build-to-pip 💾 Saving builder to build-to-pip.mlem
+$ mlem declare builder pip build-to-pip \ --package_name=mypackagename \ --target=package 💾 Saving builder to build-to-pip.mlem

-Example with deployment is quite similar.
-First you need to create environment and deployment declaration and commit them to Git:
+The deployment scenario is similar.
+First you need to create environment and deployment declarations, and commit them to Git:

-Then create and commit CI pipeline, e.g. in GH Actions:
+Then create and commit the CI pipeline (e.g. with GH Actions):